 Please have in mind that these taxes might change, use them more as a guideline and double check with the embassy for actual costs!

 For non-EU citizens, the police record is also required, proof that you have health insurance, proof that you have where to live and, based on your personal situation, more documents might be required.

 Have in mind that you must apply for a residence permit in the country (or an extension of it) 30 days before the expiration of your current status (that’s either after 60 days in the country or 30 days before your current permit expires).

 You have to visit the Immigration office in your current city.
 If you are in a small city or village, there might not be a local Immigration office there, but one that serves the entire county in a nearby, larger city.
 Just Google “birou emigrari” and the name of your city to find out where you can find the closest one!

 What happens if you don’t get a residence permit

-If you stay longer than 90 days in Romania, as an US citizen, you will incur a fine of up to $600 and you could also be banned from returning to Romania for a period of time that depends on the length of the overstay (but usually not longer than 1 year).
+If you stay longer than 90 days in Romania, as an US citizen or other non-EU individual, without getting the residence permit, you will incur a fine of up to $600 and you could also be banned from returning to Romania for a period of time that depends on the length of the overstay (but usually not longer than 1 year).

 If you have valid grounds for not getting the permit, like medical emergencies or school/employer failing to give you the required documents, you can request a waiver of the ban at the Immigration Office – this has to be done before leaving the country.